pivotal/docs-tap/learning-center/local-install-guides/deploying-to-minikube.hbs.md

 You are now ready to install the Learning Center package.

->**Note:** The ingress add-ons for Minikube do not work when using Minikube on top of Docker for Mac or Docker for Windows.
+>**Note** The ingress add-ons for Minikube do not work when using Minikube on top of Docker for Mac or Docker for Windows.
 On macOS you must use the Hyperkit VM driver.
 On Windows you must use the Hyper-V VM driver.

 ## <a id="install-carvel-tools"></a> Install carvel tools